Crochet Basket With Plastic Bags Pattern

-All my bags came from the same store, so they all look the same.
+All my plastic grocery bags came from the same store, so they all look the same.
 But I think it could be fun to combine different colors of bags into one project.
 You could get different colors of speckles in yours if the bags have the same color base, but different colors of writing.
 Or you could get stripes of color if you have bags with a different color base.

-If you don’t have enough bags, or run out, consider asking friends or family to donate theirs.
+If you don’t have enough plastic bags, or run out, consider asking friends or family to donate theirs.
 Most people are happy to see their grocery bags get reused for a worthwhile purpose.

 On the topic of plastic bags, here are some facts about plastic from National Geographic: